Students and Parents

 How Students Earn Credit in Articulated Classes

-- Talk to your high school teacher and let him/her know that you are interested in pursuing the college credit at the end of your course.
-An active articulation agreement must be in place for the course and school district at the time the student was enrolled in the high school class.
+- Talk to your counselor or high school teacher and let him/her know that you are interested in pursuing the college credit for your course.
+Do this at the beginning of the school year as there are some enrollment deadlines that must be met.
+An active articulation agreement must be in place for the course and school district at the time the student is enrolled in the high school class.
 Your high school teacher will know if one is in place.

 - Submit an online Rio Hondo College application and once complete, write down your confirmation number.
 You will receive an email with your Rio Hondo Student ID within 48-72 hours.

 - Register for your class using the CATEMA online system.
 You must first obtain your Rio Hondo ID by submitting your Rio Hondo Application and applying for the spring term that you wish to receive credit.